wp-plugins/endomondowp/readme.txt

 [Endomondo](http://www.endomondo.com/) is a sports community based on free real-time GPS tracking of running, cycling, etc.

 Bring your mobile on the track and get a complete training log.
-You can show your workout on Wordpress with  [EndomondoWP](http://www.staniscia.net/edomondowp/)
+You can show your workout on Wordpress with  [EndomondoWP](http://www.staniscia.net/endomondowp/)

-Download the plugin from WordPress Site, install it and add EndomondoWP on page/post.
+Download the plugin from WordPress Site, install it and add EndomondoWP on page/post, .

 It’s easy, add the shortcode *[ endomondowp user=“XXXX” ]* and swap *“XXXX”* with your Endomondo ID.
 You can find your id on URL of your endomondo profile [http://www.endomondo.com/profile/XXXX](http://www.endomondo.com)

+= DEMO and INFO =
 You can find more [info](http://www.staniscia.net/endomondowp) and [demo of plugin](http://www.staniscia.net/workout)  on plugin homesite.